lukasbrunner/etccdi_cdo/README.md

 The implementation was evaluated against results from an R implementation of the same indices provided by the [ClimDexCalc2](https://bm1159.gitlab-pages.dkrz.de/plugins4freva/climdexcalc2/) tool as part of the Freva system on the German HPC system Levante.
 As test case the first member of the historical run of MPI-ESM1-2-LR in the period 1961-2014 is used.

-The repository is freely available under the [MPI License](./license)
+The repository is freely available under the [MPI License](./license).
+If you use this repository for your work please consider acknowledging Lukas Brunner and Vidur Mithal.

 ## Usage